Residential specialist school enrolment - RSS only pathway

 Young people need to be fully informed, consulted, and supported to understand any decisions that impact on them.
 When decisions about a possible move away from family to a residential school are being considered, listening to the voice of the young person is very important.
 This is the responsibility of the family and providers of specialist support in the home region.

 Thinking about a RSS application?

 Young people may enrol at a residential school through the new RSS only pathway.
-Each enrolment needs to be agreed through the section 9 process.
+Each enrolment needs to be agreed through the Specialist Education Agreement process.

 Access criteria and the application process ensure that support is accessed by young people who are most likely to benefit from it.
 Some applications will result in an RSS enrolment and others will not.
 Local teams should establish a range of possible options for schooling and learning support.